Gimi818/JobOffers/README.md

 The user can get all job offers, search for offers by id and add a new job offer to the database.
 Endpoint GET is cacheabled using Redis to improve the speed of requests.
-The application is connected to a remote server from which it getting job offers a request to the remote server is made every 30 minutes using a spring scheduler to always have new and current job offers.
+The application is connected to a remote server from which it getting job offers a request to the remote server is made every 1 hour using a spring scheduler to always have new and current job offers.

 ## Application is developed using following technologies: